What is Aleppo Pepper? Flavor, Uses, Buying Guide & FAQs

 Cooking Uses of Aleppo Pepper

-• Roasted Vegetables: Toss with olive oil and roast for a flavorful side dish.
+• Roasted Vegetables: Toss with sweet potatoes, carrots, or cauliflower for a smoky-sweet side dish.

 Buying Guide: How to Choose the Best Aleppo Pepper